 During the Ottoman period, Copts were classified alongside other Oriental Orthodox and Nestorian peoples under the Armenian millet.[71]

 Under Muslim rule, Christians paid special taxes, had lower access to political power, and were exempt from military service.
 Their position improved dramatically under the rule of Muhammad Ali in the early 19th century.
 He abolished the Jizya (a tax on non-Muslims) and allowed Egyptians (Copts) to enroll in the army.
-Pope Cyril IV, 1854–61, reformed the church and encouraged broader Coptic participation in Egyptian affairs.
+Pope Cyril IV, who reigned from 1854–61, reformed the church and encouraged broader Coptic participation in Egyptian affairs.
 Khedive Isma'il Pasha, in power 1863–79, further promoted the Copts.
 He appointed them judges to Egyptian courts and awarded them political rights and representation in government.
-They flourished in business affairs.[33]
+They flourished in business affairs.[35]

 Some Copts participated in the Egyptian national movement for independence and occupied many influential positions.
 Two significant cultural achievements include the founding of the Coptic Museum in 1910 and the Higher Institute of Coptic Studies in 1954.
 Some prominent Coptic thinkers from this period are Salama Moussa, Louis Awad and Secretary General of the Wafd Party Makram Ebeid.